 A back strain happens when you overstretch, or pull, a muscle in your back.
 You may hurt your back in a mishap or when you exercise or lift something.
 Sometimes you may not know how you hurt your back.

-Most back pain will get better with rest and time.
+Most back strains will get better with time.
 You can take care of yourself at home to help your back heal.